How to Do Animal Rights - And Win the War on Animals

 • 9.
 Species Differences

-• Claim: Animals and humans are obviously different, so we should treat animals differently from us.
+• Claim: Animals and humans are obviously different, so we should treat animals differently to humans.

 • 10.
 Pain & Suffering